Xujit/backend/README.md

     ./mvnw

-For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].
+For further instructions on how to develop with Talency, have a look at [Using Talency in development][].

 ## Building for production